oliviaguest/neuroplausible/_posts/2018-04-22-women-and-non-binary-cognitive-modelers.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center>

-The dedicated website is: [compcog.science](http://compcog.science) — and all minorities in cognitive modelling are welcome!

-Finally, thank you everybody for all the names and support!
+<b>The dedicated website is: [compcog.science](http://compcog.science) — and all minorities in cognitive modelling are welcome!</b> Finally, thank you everybody for all the names and support!